 Equity securities represent a share of an issuer's earnings and assets, after the issuer pays its liabilities.
 The Fund cannot predict the income it will receive from equity securities because issuers generally have discretion as to the payment of any dividends or distributions.
 However, equity securities offer greater potential for appreciation than many other types of securities, because their value increases directly with the value of the issuer's business.

-The following describes the types of equity securities the Fund may hold.
+The following describes the types of equity securities in which the Fund invests.